rvaccone/neovim-config/README.md

 Each text object can be used with `i` (inner) or `a` (around), combined with operators or visual mode.
 For example:

 - `if` - Selects the contents of a function without the function name
-- `ab` - Selects the contents of a block, including the delimiters
+- `ab` - Selects a pair of brackets and their content

 You can also select the last and next instance with `l` and `n` respectively.
 For example:

 - `ilf` - Selects the contents of the last function without the function name
-- `anb` - Selects the contents of the next block, including the delimiters
+- `anb` - Selects the next pair of brackets and their content

 ## Structure